Introduction To Data Science

 3. Testing the Model

 It is the next step and very important concerning the performance of the model.
 The model is tested with test data to check the model’s accuracy and other characteristics and make the required changes in the model to get the desired result.
-In case we do not get the desired accuracy, we can again go to step 2(modelling), select a different model and then repeat the same step 3 and choose the model which gives the best result as per the business requirement.
+In case we do not get the desired accuracy, we can again go to step 2(modelling), select a different model, and then repeat the same step 3 and choose the model which gives the best result as per the business requirement.

 4. Deploying Models

-Once we get the desired result by proper testing as per the business requirements, we finalize the model, which gives us the best result as per testing results and deploy the model in the production environment.
+Once we get the desired result by proper testing as per the business requirements, we finalize the model, which gives us the best result as per testing results and deploys the model in the production environment.

 Characteristics of Data Science